 The Brafa Art Fair, created in 1956, is one of the world’s oldest and most prestigious art fairs, famous for the high quality fine art, antiques, modern and contemporary art and design it offers.
-Brafa takes place during the last ten days of January.
+Brafa stretches on 9 days from the end of January to the beginning of February.
 The first major art event of the year, it is considered a reliable barometer of the art market.

 Brafa is located in Tour & Taxis, a magnificent site that is part of Brussels’ industrial heritage.
 The cosmopolitan capital of Europe is known for its excellent food and dazzling array of museums, monuments and boutique shops.

-15 minutes from the best museums (BOZAR, Cinquantenaire Museum, Royal Museums of Fine Arts of Belgium, Magritte Museum, Horta Museum, Belgian Comic Strip Center, Wiels…).
+15 minutes from the best museums (Art & History Museum, BOZAR, Royal Museums of Fine Arts of Belgium, Magritte Museum, Horta Museum...)

-2 hours from London, 1 hour 22 minutes from Paris, 1 hour 50 minutes from Amsterdam and 35 minutes from Antwerp.
+2 hours by train from London, 1 hour 50 minutes from Amsterdam and Cologne, 1 hour 20 minutes from Paris

 WHAT MAKES BRAFA SO FAMOUS